 Riverfront Farmer’s Market – Saturdays from 8 til 1 through November enjoy local produce, crafts and live music.

 Sunday Blue Grass at Satellite Bar and Lounge, every Sunday 6 pm – 10 pm visit their website for details satellitebarandlounge.com/calendar

-Wilmington Water Tours Daily one hour and two hour cruises.
+Wilmington Water Tours Daily one hour and two hour cruises, private parties, educational cruises and corporate events.
 Visit their website for details… www.wilmingtonwatertours.net

 4th Friday Gallery Walk 16 local art galleries and studios will open their doors to the public in an after-hours celebration of art and culture from 6-9 pm every fourth Friday of the month.
 For a complete list of gallery venues visit www.artscouncilofwilmington.org